MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

   - *Note:* This exercise is fairly challenging, so don't worry if you don't succeed and just hand in how far you got and why you got stuck there.
 7. How would you test that your implementation is correct?
 8. What might the be the benefits of a tree as opposed to a list.
 Think about searching and sorting entries.
 (We are going to talk about this in two weeks in more detail.)
+9. Let's say you want to read a very large file that contains many lines of text.
+What is the advantage of using an iterator, compared to a list when looping over all of its lines?